French army moves up a gear in war against coronavirus

 “Our objective is to be able to respond to the needs expressed by the regional police headquarters which will collate the requests,” army spokesman Colonel Frederic Barbry said.

-“The number of soldiers mobilized will depend on the needs expressed and will vary over time.”
+“The number of soldiers mobilised will depend on the needs expressed and will vary over time.”
+(Writing by John Irish Editing by Gareth Jones)